(From Old Corral image collection)

 When I saw the Steele/Monogram features on early TV, I noticed that several included an actor who portrayed a grizzled 'oldtimer' --- that man was George Hayes, who a few years later would become 'Windy' in the Hopalong Cassidy series and 'Gabby' at Republic studios.
 After his work with Steele, Hayes would appear in many of the John Wayne Lone Star/Monogram films.

-Steele then signed on with independent producer A. William Hackel and his Supreme Pictures, one of many 'Gower Gulch' production companies that existed in the 1930s.
+Steele then signed on with independent producer A. W. Hackel and his Supreme Pictures, one of many 'Poverty Row' production companies that existed in the 1930s.
 He'd work there for most of the next four years, and do 32 westerns of varying quality.
-The initial entries were typical low budget fare, were released through states rights distributors, and played in second and third run movie houses.
+The initial entries were typical low budget fare, released through states rights distributors, and played in second and third run movie houses.
 But then Hackel got lucky.

 SMOKEY SMITH (A. W. Hackel/Supreme, 1935) is one of Steele's best and includes a climactic battle scene with the 'good guys', led by Bob and Earl Dwire (as the sheriff), wearing white bandanas on their foreheads to identify themselves from the gang members.
 This oater showed Warner Richmond at his nastiest - to get his hands on a ring, he shoots off the finger of Steele's father (kindly ol' Horace Carpenter).
 And Richmond also throws lye in George Hayes' face.
 It's also one of many "time warp" westerns as Steele, in the back of a covered wagon, cuts loose on the gang with a machine gun.
 Another solid entry from this period is SUNDOWN SAUNDERS (A. W. Hackel/Supreme, 1935), with Steele (as Sundown Saunders) battling shifty land merchant Ed Cassidy who illegally peddles a homestead to Jack Rockwell and his daughter, played by Catherine Cotter.
 Also note the Sundown Saunders title - Tom Tyler portrayed Saunders in POWDERSMOKE RANGE (RKO, 1935).
 Another good 'un is TRAIL OF TERROR (A. W. Hackel/Supreme, 1935) wih Bob as an undercover G-Man posing as an escaped convict to catch the gang of Forrest Taylor, Dick Cramer and Charlie King.
 Earlier, Bradbury wrote and directed THE LUCKY TEXAN (Lone Star/Monogram, 1933) starring John Wayne, and that film included Wayne (Yakima Canutt doubling) riding a log down a watery chute.
 Bradbury re-used that scene in TRAIL OF TERROR, filming it at medium range so you can clearly see that Steele was doing the log ridin'.